A Family Tradition

 Together, foundation trustees and the university’s leadership work together each year to identify where MDBF’s awards can have significant impact.
-The arts have been a central focus, with consistent support for the music, dance, theater, film, and art and art history programs as well as for the Nasher Museum of Art and Duke Performances.
+The arts have been a central focus, with consistent support for the music, dance, theater, film, and art, art history, and visual studies programs as well as for the Nasher Museum of Art and Duke Arts Presents.
 In addition, grants assist the continued development of the renowned Sarah P. Duke Gardens, named by Mrs. Biddle in honor of her mother.

 In Duke’s world-class medical school and hospital, the foundation supports student scholarships and Arts and Health at Duke, a path-breaking program that makes art available to patients and staff at Duke Hospital.
 In recent years, the foundation has also funded innovative projects that demonstrate potential for having strategic impact at the university and in the Durham Community.
 In 2022, MDBF began a three-year grant to support pre-K-12 tutoring initiatives under the direction of Duke’s Office of Durham and Community Affairs.